 Is it possible to build a Composable CDP without a data warehouse?

-On paper, having a data warehouse is not compulsory.
-The important thing is to have a database containing all customer data to nourish all business platforms.
-Yet, we often recommend cloud data warehouses because they offer flexibility and scalability, enable data to be structured, and integrate perfectly with your existing data stack.
-Setting up a data warehouse is simplified by ETL tools and makes it possible to create a customer 360 in just a few days.
+That said, we often recommend using a cloud data warehouse, as it offers greater flexibility and scalability, allows data to be properly structured, and integrates seamlessly with your existing data stack.
+Setting up a data warehouse is made easier by ETL tools and enables you to build a 360 customer view in just a few days.

 What are the most common use cases for Composable CDPs?